67272-App-Design-Dev/lab4-choretracker-starter/README.md

     ```

-    Re-run the tests and you should and they should all pass + 1 error (about missing the Chore model).
+    Re-run the tests and they should all pass (plus 1 error about the missing Chore model).

     Commit these changes to git.